dushshantha/CarND-PID-Control-Project/README.md

 ---
 ## Introduction
+The purpose of this project is to implement a simple PID controller with Twiddle Parameter optimization.

+## Reflection
+A proportional–integral–derivative controller (PID controller or three term controller) is a control loop feedback mechanism (controller) widely used in industrial control systems and a variety of other applications requiring continuously modulated control.
+A PID controller continuously calculates an error value e(t) as the difference between a desired setpoint and a measured process variable and applies a correction based on proportional, integral, and derivative terms (sometimes denoted P, I, and D respectively) which give their name to the controller type.
+In this project we use the cross-track error (cte) as the error and apply PID controller to calculate the Steering angle.

+### P (proportional)
+In the P term of the algorythm, The steering angle will be calculated in propotion to the error.
+This leads to a lot of Overshoot.

+### I (Integral)
+In the integral term of PID Controller, the steering angle increases in relation not only to the error but also the time for which it has persisted.
+This this case, the we calculate the sum of all the errors and calculate the new angle with regard to the sum.
+I term alone can bring the error down to 0 eventually but it it will start slow and react quickly when the time passes.

+### D (Derivative)
+The D term of the controller does not consider the error, but the rate of change of the error.
+This term tries to bring the rate of change of the error to zero which means to keep the error on a straight line.

+Taking all three terms together, the controller tries to bring the error down to 0 and keep it that way hense the car in our case will be in the center of the lane all the time.

+(Unfortunately I was not able to capture Video segments to demonstrate as my Simulator for some reason didnt let me record.)

+## Hyperparameters
+I used Twiddle to choose the hyper parameters in my project.
+I implemented Twiddle in PID.cpp file under the Update function.
+My final parameters are as follows

+Kp: 0.0867412
+Ki: 0.000973738
+Kd: 4.00377

 ## Running code with Twiddle
 I have implemented twiddle in PID::Update(double cte) function.
 To execute the program with Twiddle, pleasse make the following changes to the code and recompile.